 Recreational therapy occurs at least once per day and includes activities like yoga and physical therapy.

 Daily school is provided for all of our child and adolescent patients.
 There is an onsite school room and lessons are led by our public school district’s teachers.

 Continuing Care and Levels of Treatment

 At Red River Hospital, discharge planning begins the moment that the patient enters the hospital.
 This plan is consistently reviewed and updated throughout the individual’s stay so that, when the time for discharge arrives, the patient is already set up for the next step in his or her recovery process.
 Prior to discharge, each patient is referred for outpatient medication management and therapy services.
-We encourage all patients to step-down into one of our outpatient programs, which includes a partial hospitalization program (PHP) and an intensive outpatient program (IOP).
-At Red River, our outpatient program, Pathways, provides onsite therapy, supervised medication management, and coping skills to those who are in need of a structured plan to return to life’s daily routines.
+We encourage all patients to step-down into one of our outpatient options, which includes a partial hospitalization program (PHP) and an intensive outpatient program (IOP).
+At Red River’s treatment center, our outpatient program, Pathways, provides onsite therapy, supervised medication management, and coping skills to those who are in need of a structured plan to return to life’s daily routines.
 Pathways offers support to those who are clearing the path to emotional wellness, and it is our goal to help patients start to rebuild their lives.